-Defendants are separately filing a sworn mandamus record in support of this petition.
-See TEX.
-R. APP.
+Defendants have separately filed a sworn mandamus record in support of this petition.
+See Tex.
+R. App.
 P. 52.7(a)(1).
-References to the mandamus record, which is consecutively paginated, are in the form "M.R.[Page#]."
+References to the mandamus record are in the form "M.R.[Page#]."
 Defendants have attempted to organize the mandamus record to prioritize the filings related to the Motions to Dismiss as "Part A," while including other relevant (but less cited) material filed in each case before consolidation as "Part B [Yanas Filings]," "Part C [Tisdale Filings]," "Part D [Yarbrough Filings]," "Part E [Recent Filings Related to Temporary Relief]."

 Selected materials from the mandamus record are attached in the Appendix to this petition as required or appropriate.
-See TEX.
-R. APP.
+See Tex.
+R. App.
 P. 52.3(k).